corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 Due to the nature of decentralised systems, Collaborative Recovery cannot provide Recovery Point Objective (RPO) and Recovery Time Objective (RTO) guarantees.

-RPOs cannot be guaranteed because of factors beyond Corda's control.
+The amount of data that can be recovered cannot be guaranteed in cases where the data is not exclusively under the control of a single operator.
 For example, some data might be unrecoverable due to a counterparty not being a part of the network anymore.

 The amount of time required for recovery can't be guaranteed as peers might be temporarily unavailable or have low bandwidth.